Beetoo13/recipe-app/README.md

 # About

-A small recipe app that uses the edamam API to let the user search for recipes about special ingredients or just recipes in general
+A small recipe app that uses the edamam API to let the user search for recipes about special ingredients or just recipes in general using the framework ReactJS

 # See it live